 Garlic Roasted Brussels Sprouts Recipe

-Did you say "Ick" when you read "Brussels Sprouts?"
+Did you say "Ick" when you read "Brussels sprouts?"
 You will be shocked at the taste of these little guys once you've tried this recipe.
 It wouldn't be a surprise if you come begging for more!
-Being infused with garlic, sea salt, and black pepper and then caramelized with butter just makes these bad boys good once in for all.
+Being infused with garlic, sea salt, and black pepper and then caramelized with butter just makes these bad boys good once and for all.

 - Wash Brussels sprouts thoroughly.
 You may use Fit Fruit and Vegetable Wash to be certain to remove any fertilizers, dirt, or other residues.
 Pat dry with paper towels.